huggingface/transformers/docs/source/en/quantization/aqlm.md

 > [!TIP]
 > Try AQLM on [Google Colab](https://colab.research.google.com/drive/1-xZmBRXT5Fm3Ghn4Mwa2KRypORXb855X?usp=sharing)!

 Additive Quantization of Language Models ([AQLM](https://arxiv.org/abs/2401.06118)) is a Large Language Models compression method.
-It quantizes multiple weights together and take advantage of interdependencies between them.
+It quantizes multiple weights together and takes advantage of interdependencies between them.
 AQLM represents groups of 8-16 weights as a sum of multiple vector codes.

 Inference support for AQLM is realised in the `aqlm` library.
 Make sure to install it to run the models (note aqlm works only with python>=3.10):
 ```bash